-However, what I do have is a Canon 6d with a f/1.8 50mm lens and a 7dii with a f/4.0 17-40mm or 25-105mm lens.
-The 7dii needs a flash regardless of the lighting indoors which is not great, but the 6d can work without flash to very low lighting.
+However, what I do have is a Canon 6d with an f/1.8 50mm lens and a 7dii with an f/4.0 17-40mm or 25-105mm lens.
+The 7dii needs a flash regardless of the lighting indoors which is not great, but the 6d can work without flash in very low lighting.
 Bit of an odd pairing but it works!

-As I’ve only ever been to 3 weddings one being family and the others being a plus one to the other half, so I had no idea about weddings from a photographers angle.
-I think I read wayyy too many posts on how to make the special day magical, how to work the lighting, how to organise the day and it just disorganised me more.
+As I’ve only ever been to 3 weddings one being family and the others being a plus one to the other half, so I had no idea about weddings from a photographer’s angle.
+I think I read way too many posts on how to make the special day magical, how to work the lighting, and how to organize the day and it just disorganized me more.
 If anything it’s furthered my ambition to work with horses more, as a wave of a cap gets their full attention.

 Here’s my ideal run of doing wedding photography

-Say a couple want to have a documentary style or a more alternative style; you need to know this.
+Say a couple wants to have a documentary style or a more alternative style; you need to know this.
 Some couples may want more black and white.
 Some may just want the staged family shots.
 One thing is right out all the things you can do and get them to say what they prefer and want.
 People love choice.
-Its worked so far for me…
+It’s worked so far for me…

-Like any photography situation you need to be prepared.
-But in this case, have spare batteries in pockets and at least two cameras ready to take the candid f/1.8 shots and the more wide angle group shots.
+Like any photography situation, you need to be prepared.
+But in this case, have spare batteries in your pockets and at least two cameras ready to take the candid f/1.8 shots and the more wide-angle group shots.
 With the venue, do the research- visit it if possible to scope out the good natural light and the pretty spots.
-Maybe even google the venue and weddings to see what others have done – proof of my initial cluenessless.
+Maybe even google the venue and weddings to see what others have done – proof of my initial cluelessness.

 Lighting changes constantly, so do people so be agile!